elasticdog/transcrypt/README.md

              to check if files are encrypted as expected

       -e, --export-gpg=RECIPIENT
-             export  the  repository's ciper and password to a file encrypted for a gpg recipient
+             export  the  repository's cipher and password to a file encrypted for a gpg recipient

       -i, --import-gpg=FILE